apache/apisix/docs/en/latest/mtls.md

 ### Why use it

-Sometimes the upstream enabled mTLS.
+Sometimes the upstream requires mTLS.
 In this situation, the APISIX acts as the client, it needs to provide client certificate to communicate with upstream.

 ### How to configure